Health and Safety Excellence program: Topic requirements

 Select one of these three approaches:

-- a hazard control program (e.g., Hot work, Lock out tag out)
+1. develop a hazard control program (e.g., hot work, lock out tag out)

-- how the hierarchy of controls was considered and applied to reduce the risk level to as low as possible
+• how the hierarchy of controls was considered and applied to reduce the risk level to as much as possible

-- how the implemented control measures have been documented (e.g., control program, policy, safe operating procedures, safe work practices)
+• how the new control measures have been documented (e.g., control program, policy, safe operating procedures, safe work practices)

-- how people were trained and educated about the hazards, their risk, and how they are controlled
+• how people educated and trained about the hazards, their risk and how they are controlled

-- how the implemented controls will be monitored to ensure they are working as intended, continue to be effective in reducing the risk posed by the hazard, and that workers are using the controls correctly and consistently (e.g., include in your workplace inspections, include as an agenda item on your Joint Health and Safety Committee meeting)
+• how the implemented controls will be monitored to ensure they’re working as intended; they continue to be effective in reducing the risk posed by the hazard; and that employees are using the controls correctly and consistently (e.g., include in your workplace inspections, include as an agenda item on your Joint Health and Safety Committee meeting)

 Examples of common workplace hazards and control programs